 We were founded by former addicts – so we get it.
 We know what you’re going through.
 We’ve been there.
 At New Life House, we do more than just teach abstinence from drugs and alcohol.
 We teach the life skills and coping mechanisms that we’ve learned and used successfully in our recovery.
 At New Life House, we teach by example.

 We understand that different age groups require different approaches.
 As such, we offer separate housing for young men and teenagers.
 We tailor our methods to fit each peer group.
-We make sure our guys get the help and resource that are right for them.
+We make sure our guys get the help and resources that are right for them.

 Addiction of any type is a disease.
 The appropriate treatment is essential for a successful recovery.
 Remember, ecstasy abuse can be dangerous.
 It puts the user at risk of addiction, withdrawal symptoms, lasting brain damage, and even death.
-It is important to seek help if someone you know needs help in overcoming ecstasy addition.
+It is important to seek help if someone you know needs help in overcoming ecstasy addiction.

 There are many ways that a person might suffer from addiction.
 However, it is possible to achieve both physical and emotional recovery.
 Let us help you find what works for you.
 To help someone you know, or to receive more information about the recovery process, contact us at (888) 357-7577.